bokkypoobah/ConnextProjectContracts/notes.md

       - probably best as its own lib within the repo
   - instance methods (use static methods)
     - more geared towards wallet
-      - keep user's channel in memory
+      - keep user's channel in local storage / memory
     - also helps for contract testing
     - might help for hub testing as well
   - persistance?